key4hep/key4hep-tutorials/whizard_gen/README.md

 ```

 ## Inspect the output file
 If the above has worked there are many files created by `WHIZARD`.
 We are here only interested in the actual event output file: `zhiggs.slcio`.
-This is an [LCIO](https://github.com/iLCSoft/LCIO) file that can be analyse with the usual tools, e.g. we can dump the record of the 3rd event:
+This is an [LCIO](https://github.com/iLCSoft/LCIO) file that can be analysed with the usual tools, e.g. we can dump the record of the 3rd event:

 ```bash
 dumpevent zhiggs.slcio 3 | less
 ```
+**Excercise:** use the dumpevent tool to look at the MC-truth record.
+Have we generated the right events for the process ($e^+e^- \rightarrow ZH$ with $Z\rightarrow \mu^+ \mu^-$) ?

 ## Add the correct beamspectrum
 ...